 Browse our guides or talk to our team.

-An empathy map is a powerful visual tool that captures a product team’s knowledge of a certain type of user’s thoughts, feelings, and actions.
+Empathy mapping is the process of visualizing a product team’s knowledge of a certain type of user’s thoughts, feelings, and actions.

 It’s used to quickly and easily express user needs, especially to stakeholders who may not be involved in the research and design process, such as executives or clients.